Offensive Player of the Week

-LAURINBURG — Redric McLean is a 6-foot senior at Scotland High School.
-He is one of the starting tight ends, wearing No. 12, for the Fighting Scots this season and has been named this week’s Offensive Player of the Week.
+LAURINBURG — Niga Hailey is a 5-foot 11-inch senior at Scotland High School.
+He is the starting right guard/center, wearing No. 66, for the Fighting Scots this season and has been named this week’s Offensive Player of the Week.

 Each Friday, the Exchange will feature one offensive, one defensive and one special teams player from the Fighting Scots, chosen by the coaches, to be the Players of the Week.

-Redric had two receptions in the game last week against Marlboro County for a total of 21 yards.
-The senior has also been sharing the punt and kick returns duties while teammate Donta Green has been out with an injury.
+Niga got his first start at center last Friday against Jack Britt after being moved over from the right guard position and Scotland head coach Richard Bailey was impressed with how he performed.

-“Redric is a really great young man who does multiple things for our football team” said head coach Richard Bailey.
+“Niga did a great job, especially since it was his first game at center” said Bailey.

-The 230-pound senior plans to attend either North Carolina State or North Carolina A&T State University after he graduates.
-He does want to play football in college and plans on majoring in electrical engineering.
-Redric hopes to one day either be a football coach or own his own business in the electric field.
+The 240-pound senior plans to attend South Carolina University after he graduates.
+He does want to play football in college and plans on majoring in pharmacy.
+Niga hopes to one day work in the medical field as a pharmacist.

-Something people might not know about Redric is that he takes his grades in school very seriously and wants to be the best at everything he does.
-He also wants people to know that he is very very determined.
+Something people might not know about Niga is that he works hard and is a team player.

-When asked what he is most looking forward to in the 2016 season is constantly getting better as a team and winning a 4A State Championship.
-He also wants to finish the year with between three and five scholarships.
+When asked what he is most looking forward to in the 2016 season Niga said winning a 4A State Championship.

 Amber Hatten can be reached at 910-506-3171.